 As all fans of Kirstie and Phil know, location has a big impact in our choices in life.
 All colleges are looking to expand their scope of locations.
 The table below is a not exhaustive list and in no particular order.
 A quick trip to the college websites will show you there are many more overseas centres too.

 So wherever you live there is probably an exam centre near you.
 I think it is highly unlikely that we will be able to see the same variety of locations for part two: an exam paper can be sat anywhere but moving an OSCE and a load of actors around is more of a challenge!

 To keep your newly gained letters after your name, you will need to pay your chosen college each year for the privilege.
 As you can see above this varies quite vastly depending on where you live and between each college.
 Perhaps this is something to consider alongside exam fees - which qualification will cost more in the end?

 It’s not all about the money though, the best college for you may be the most expensive one.
-Which one will offer you most value for your hard earned cash?
+Which one will offer you most value for money?
 The lists on the college websites are fairly generic – all giving you access to college libraries and research grants.
 You can also receive discounts on hotel rooms, tailored shirts and banking benefits.
 Some colleges enable you to take one exam and become a member of two colleges, whilst others offer CPD opportunities.

 I hope this gives you some useful information and helps to inform your examination decision-making process.

 Tom Bysouth is an Associate dentist and Chair of Wales General Dental Practice Committee.